Syphilis

 Diagnosis

-Diagnosis is usually made with a combination of patient reported symptoms, clinical examination findings, NAAT swab of lesion/s (external site) and syphilis serology.
+Diagnosis is usually made with a combination of patient reported symptoms, clinical examination findings, Nucleic Acid Amplification Test (NAAT) swab of lesion/s (external site) and syphilis serology.

 Point of care testing (only useful for people with no past history of syphilis) is available in some WA Aboriginal Community Controlled Health Services, hospitals and community health, remote area health and antenatal clinics.
-All syphilis point of care tests (positive or negative) must be confirmed by syphilis serology on a venous blood sample.
+All reactive syphilis point of care tests must be confirmed by syphilis serology on a venous blood sample.

-If there is a clinical suspicion of primary syphilis but serology is negative, ensure a PCR swab for syphilis, herpes simplex virus (HSV) and, if indicated, mpox, has been done and repeat serology after 2 weeks following presumptive treatment.
+If there is a clinical suspicion of primary syphilis but serology is negative, ensure a Polymerase Chain Reaction (PCR) swab for syphilis, herpes simplex virus (HSV) and, if indicated, mpox, has been done and repeat serology after 2 weeks following presumptive treatment.

 Pregnant people should be offered syphilis testing at the first antenatal visit, 28 weeks and 36 weeks or at the time of any preterm birth.